Ralph Gonsalves

-Ralph Everard Gonsalves (born 8 August 1946) is a Vincentian politician who has served as prime minister of Saint Vincent and the Grenadines and the leader of the Unity Labour Party (ULP) since 2001.
+Ralph Everard Gonsalves (born 8 August 1946) is a Vincentian politician who served as prime minister of Saint Vincent and the Grenadines from 2001 to 2025, and as the leader of the Unity Labour Party (ULP) since 2001.
+He was the longest continuously serving prime minister since St. Vincent's independence in 1979, with almost 25 years in office.
+Gonsalves has been Member of Parliament (MP) for the constituency of North Central Windward since 1994.

-Gonsalves is the longest continuously serving prime minister since St. Vincent's independence in 1979.
-He became prime minister after his party won a majority government in the 2001 general election.
+He became deputy leader upon the formation of the ULP in 1994 and party leader in 1998.
+Gonsalves became prime minister after his party won a majority government in the 2001 general election.
 He was the first prime minister from the newly constructed ULP, following a merger of the Saint Vincent and the Grenadines Labour Party and the Movement for National Unity.

-Gonsalves has been Member of Parliament (MP) for the constituency of North Central Windward since 1994.
-In 1994, upon the formation of the Unity Labour Party he became deputy leader, and became leader of the party in 1998.

 With Gonsalves as leader, the ULP won a majority in the popular vote in every general election from 1998 through 2015, though it failed to secure the majority of parliamentary seats in the 1998 election.
 In 2020, the ULP won the election, but did not win the popular vote.
 On 7 November 2020, Gonsalves was sworn in for his fifth term as prime minister.
+In the 2025 general election, his party was defeated by Godwin Friday's New Democratic Party, with Gonsalves being the only member of the ULP to win re-election.

-Gonsalves has been the longest-serving democratically-elected state leader since Samoan PM Tuilaʻepa Saʻilele Malielegaoi was replaced in 2021.
+Gonsalves was the longest-serving democratically-elected state leader since Samoan PM Tuilaʻepa Saʻilele Malielegaoi was replaced in 2021, until his defeat in 2025.